VisualDataWeb/WebVOWL/README.md

 Additional information
 ----------------------

-To export the current graph to SVG file, we have to inline all css styles into the SVG code.
+To export the current graph to an SVG image, we have to inline all css styles into the SVG code.
 That means, that if you change the CSS in the `vowl.css` file, you have to update the code that inlines the styles or otherwise the exported SVG will not look the same as the displayed graph.

 The tool which creates the code that inlines the styles can be found in the util directory.
-Please follow the instructions in its README file.
+Please follow the instructions in its [README](util/VowlCssToD3RuleConverter/README.md) file.